 Drug Design, Development and Therapy (08/15/19) Vol. 13, P. 2853 Zhang, Jian; Yu, Yang; Miao, Shuai; et al.

 UW Study Indicates Brain Bounces Back After Anesthesia

-was hospitalized for two or more days following major surgery.
-In collaboration with scientists in London and Paris, they tested participants' cognitive abilities—using word recall, verbal ability, and
+hospitalized for two or more days following major surgery.
+In collaboration with scientists in London and Paris, they tested participants' cognitive abilities—using word recall, verbal ability, and mathematical

-mathematical logic—over the course of 19 years.
-Taking into account the natural deterioration that chips away at mental stamina starting in middle age, the team found the decline too small to be measured
+logic—over the course of 19 years.
+Taking into account the natural deterioration that chips away at mental stamina starting in middle age, the team found the decline too small to be measured in individual

-in individual patients.
+patients.
 Across the sample, however, the researchers equated the deterioration to an average five months of brain aging.
-By comparison, primary investigator Robert Sanders, MD, of UW-Madison says
+By comparison, primary investigator Robert Sanders, MD, of UW-Madison says stroke is associated

 From "UW Study Indicates Brain Bounces Back After Anesthesia"